-Equipment financing is the default choice for those buying medical equipment.
-This financing solution is tailored for tools and devices, and some lenders specialize in these loans exclusively.
+Equipment financing is the default choice for many medical companies and practices needing healthcare tools and devices.
+However, some medical equipment finance companies specialize in these loans exclusively.

 Equipment financing rates will vary by lender.
-Repayment terms from healthcare equipment financing companies or other lenders can fall between 1-5 years.
-Longer terms give you lower monthly payments but can raise the risk for lenders in case of default.
+Repayment terms from medical equipment financing companies or other lenders can fall between 1-5 years.
+Longer terms give you lower monthly payments but can raise the default risk for lenders.

 Your terms will be based on your credit history and the useful life of the equipment you’re buying.

-Banks often provide loans with longer terms for fixed assets that hold their value, like real estate.
+Banks often provide loans with longer terms for fixed assets that hold their value (e.g., real estate).
 Such agreements can extend to 25 years.
 However, medical equipment financing through term loans is considerably shorter.
 Many equipment term loans reach maturity in 10 years or fewer.

 If you can secure a longer-term loan, your medical equipment loan interest rates might be lower than other options.

-Guaranteed in part by the Small Business Administration (SBA), certain SBA loans can be used as medical equipment financing.
+Guaranteed in part by the Small Business Administration (SBA), certain SBA loans can be used as medical equipment financing solutions.

 The maximum maturity for SBA loans used to finance equipment is 10 years.
-Interest rates are subject to SBA maximums, making this financing one of the most affordable options available to small business owners.
-The application and underwriting process is lengthy; it can take months to receive funding through SBA programs.
+Additionally, interest rates are subject to SBA maximums, making this financing one of the most affordable options for small business owners.
+The application and underwriting process is lengthy, however, sometimes taking several months.

 If you need to buy your medical equipment immediately, you might have to look into alternative small business funding options.

 When you secure a business line of credit, you’re given a funding limit based on your creditworthiness.
 Once you withdraw money, you pay regular installments until paid in full.
-As soon as it’s paid off, you can withdraw funding again from your credit as needed.
+Typically, as you pay down what you borrowed against your credit line, you can withdraw funding again as needed.

-This is a great alternative to a medical equipment loan if you need to upgrade equipment consistently.
+If you frequently upgrade equipment, this is a great alternative to a medical equipment loan.

 MCAs are an alternative to loans for medical professionals with bad credit or those who need money fast.
 Many alternative lenders, including Fast Capital 360’s partners, can issue a funding decision within hours and deposit capital into your business bank account within 24 hours of approval.

-How long your business has been in operation also plays a role in your interest rate.
+How long your business has been in operation also affects your interest rate.
 The younger your company is, the riskier it is to lenders.

-Seeking funding as a startup could mean steep interest rates or disqualification from certain programs altogether.
+Seeking funding as a startup could mean steep interest rates or disqualification from specific programs altogether.
 Most healthcare equipment financing companies require your business to be at least 2 years old.

-If you haven’t met that requirement yet, you might consider alternative funding options, such as MCAs, which require companies to be in business for at least 4 months.
+If you haven’t met that requirement yet, consider alternative funding options, such as MCAs, which require companies to be in business for just 4 months.